Normify-me/API/README.md

 ```

 **Response Fields:**
+- `standard_found`: Indicates if the requested standard was found in the Nomrify database
 - `id`: Unique ID of the law/standard
 - `identifier`: Unique identifier of the law/standard
 - `title`: Title of the law/standard